Joe Torsella: Pennsylvania Public School Employees' Retirement System (PSERS) Board

 In February 2021, Torsella was appointed to the Pennsylvania Public School Employees' Retirement System (PSERS) Board of Trustees by Governor Tom Wolf.
 The appointment is Torsella's first for the board but would result in his second time as a board member, after serving as an ex-officio member of both PSERS and the State Employees' Retirement System (SERS) during his four years as Pennsylvania State Treasurer.
-The appointment fills an open seat that is selected by the Governor, but the position must be confirmed by a majority of the Pennsylvania State Senate.
-In April 2021, the Pennsylvania Senate unanimously voted to confirm Torsella's appointment to the PSERS Board of Trustees.
+The appointment filled an open seat selected by the Governor, but it still had to be confirmed by a majority of the Pennsylvania State Senate, which voted unanimously for the confirmation in April 2021.

 Other endeavors

-Torsella has served as a trustee or advisor to many civic and non-profit organizations, including the Philadelphia Convention and Visitors Bureau; the Holocaust Awareness Museum; Historic Philadelphia, Inc.; the Pennsylvania Heritage Foundation; the Springside School; and the Knight Foundation.
-He has written widely on historical and contemporary issues, with some of his work published in the [null New York Times], the Philadelphia Inquirer, the [null Cleveland Plain Dealer,] and the [null Miami Herald].
-Torsella is a sought-after public speaker, and has appeared frequently in national broadcast media, including appearances on ABC's Nightly News, Good Morning America and the Colbert Report.
+Torsella has served as a trustee or advisor to many civic and non-profit organizations, including the Philadelphia Convention and Visitors Bureau; the Holocaust Awareness Museum; Historic Philadelphia, Inc.; the Pennsylvania Heritage Foundation; the Springside School; The American University of Rome; and the Knight Foundation.
+He has written widely on historical and contemporary issues, with some of his work published in the [null New York Times], the Philadelphia Inquirer, the Cleveland Plain Dealer, and the Miami Herald.
+Torsella is a sought-after public speaker, and has appeared frequently in national broadcast media, including appearances on ABC World News Tonight, Good Morning America, and The Colbert Report.

 In 1994, Torsella developed the Spaghetti Smock, a linen bib for adults.

 In 2004, he founded a business consulting firm called 743 Ventures.